 Calculations UGR Concepts

 The Unified Glare Rating calculations available in AGi32 are calculated in accordance with the CIE document CIE 117-1995 - Discomfort Glare in Interior Lighting.
+The shielding effect of the observer's eyebrows and forehead are considered in this calculation.
 The CIE definition of Discomfort Glare is "glare that causes discomfort without necessarily impairing the vision of objects".
 Glare which impairs the vision of objects is termed Disability Glare and is not covered in this metric.

 UGR values generally range from 10 to 30 where a high value indicates significant discomfort glare, and a low value indicates little discomfort glare.
 Electric lighting systems producing UGR values of 10 or less are assumed to produce no discomfort.
 In AGi32, all calculated UGR values of less than 10 are rounded to 10.